Alligator Alctarz Will Not Impact The Everglades

 Comprehensive Overview

 The history of invasive species in Florida provides valuable context.
 The Burmese python, for example, has had a devastating impact on the Everglades.
 Its introduction has led to a significant decline in populations of various native mammals.
 This example underscores the potential for non-native species to disrupt established ecological relationships.
-However, not all introduced species become invasive pests; some integrate into the ecosystem with minimal impact.
+Still, not all introduced species become invasive pests; some integrate into the ecosystem with minimal impact.

 The key lies in the interplay between the introduced species' characteristics and the resilience of the native environment.
 A healthy and diverse ecosystem is better equipped to withstand the introduction of a new species without experiencing catastrophic changes.
 Factors such as habitat availability, food web complexity, and the presence of natural predators all play a role in determining the outcome.
 In the case of the Everglades, ongoing restoration efforts aimed at improving water quality and habitat diversity could increase its resilience to potential disruptions.